srijken/web-www-v2/content/faq/faq-operation-endgame.en.md

 ---
-title: FAQ-Operation-Endgame
+title: Frequently Asked Questions - Operation Endgame
-opener: Frequently Asked Questions
+opener: In case you still have any questions, we have listed the most frequently asked questions for you.
-intro: Some Frequently Asked Questions about Operation Endgame
+intro: More than 16 million victims worldwide have received a notification email.
+It's understandable that there are questions, so we are sharing the most frequently asked questions with you.
+The FAQ is available in English, Dutch, German, French, and Spanish.
 button_text: CASE FILE
 button_url: https://csirt.divd.nl/cases/DIVD-2024-00019/
 faqgroups: